Ireland Family Bike Tour: Cycling Connemara With Kids

 For our 6-year-old, we got a tag-along bike, while our (nearly) 4-year-old got a single seat chariot.
 The tag-along was a big hit with the kids, and they ended up taking turns on it.

-image of boy on inflatable toddler bed in hotel room
+a 3-year old boy on an inflatable toddler bed in a hotel room in Ireland.

 The actual accommodations will vary for each family who takes this tour, so it’s not worthwhile for us to list where we stayed.
 We stayed in one hotel (with separate rooms for the adults and kids), while the rest were family-friendly B&B’s.

-A full Irish breakfast is perfect pre-biking fuel.
+A full Irish breakfast is perfect fuel for cycling in Ireland.
 You’ll typically get sausage, bacon, black and/or white puddings, eggs, baked beans, fried tomato and toast.

 Kids will often enjoy at least some elements of the Irish breakfast, but you’ll often find a selection of cereals, granola, yogurt and fruits.